Gromnax/GamejamConsume/README.md

 ![Prototype schema](prototype-schema.png)

-The first version of the game is only the right hand side of the schema.
+The first version of the game is only the left hand side of the schema.